analyticascent/confounder/criteria/minwage.md

 ---

 1) **Business Cycle:** Increases in the minimum wage are often done after a recession.
 This conceals negative costs because the economy is already destined to improve as time goes on.
-Cities with an already booming economy can greatly conceal negative costs as well (Seattle during it's $15/hr phase in is a good example).
+Cities with an already booming economy can hide costs as well (e.g. Seattle's $15/hr phase in).

 &nbsp;